-The co-operation agreement between the governments of Guinea Bissau and Senegal in respect of the AGC could expire in 2018.
+The co-operation agreement between the governments of Guinea Bissau and Senegal in respect of the AGC could expire in 2019.

 The AGC was established pursuant to a management and cooperation agreement between Senegal and Guinea Bissau which became effective on June 12, 1995 for a period of 20 years.
-By a series of extensions, the governments of Senegal and Guinea Bissau agreed to continue the agreement until September 17, 2018 to permit negotiations of a renewal to occur.
+By a series of extensions, the governments of Senegal and Guinea Bissau have continued the agreement to permit negotiations of a renewal to occur.
 Should negotiations fail and the agreement come to an end, or be renewed on different terms, this could have a Material Adverse Effect.
 If the agreement is not renewed Oryx Petroleum would need to seek recognition of its rights in the AGC Central license area by each of Senegal and Guinea Bissau.
 Oryx Petroleum should, however, have the right to obtain such recognition because any decisions taken legally by the AGC should be enforceable against each of Senegal and Guinea Bissau.
-In the event such recognition is not received, or is not received in reasonable time or on reasonable terms, this could have a Material Adverse Effect.
+In the event such recognition is not received or is not received in reasonable time or on reasonable terms, this could have a Material Adverse Effect.